PegasusWang/booknotes/docs/golang/concurrency-in-go/concurrency_in_go.md

 # 3 Go's Concurrency Building Blocks

-Coroutines are simply concurrent subroutines(functions, clousures or methods in Go) that are nonpreemptive.
+Coroutines are simply concurrent subroutines(functions, clousures or methods in Go) that are nonpreemptive.(非抢占式)

 Go follows a model of concurrency called the fork-join model.